 Opsgenie splits received requests into 4 categories in terms of request domains:

 - Alert: It's the domain for any request to Alerts or Alert API v1 endpoints.

 - Heartbeat: It's the domain for any request to Heartbeat Rest API or Heartbeat API v1 endpoints.

-- Integration: It's the domain for any request except the ones to Rest API and API v1 endpoints (Web API deprecated) Please note: received e-mails via Email Integrations are also counted as Integration domain.
+- Integration: It's the domain for any request except the ones to Rest API and API v1 endpoints (Web API deprecated).

 - Configuration: It's the domain for any request to the remaining Rest API or API v1 endpoints (Web API deprecated) like Team API, User API, Integration API, Escalation API, etc.